gauravkunwar/my-docker-services/readme.md

 ### Update Containers

-Watchtower is configured to automatically update the containers.
+Watchtower is configured to automatically update the containers daily at 2AM.
 However, you can manually update them with:

 ```sh
 docker-compose pull